mpalourdio/xps13/configurations.md

     - Mouse flickering on main screen while using Docking Station.
   * Boot mode UEFI
   * Wireless channels 12 and 13 are not available for use: [debian wiki](https://wiki.debian.org/wl#Known_Issues)
-  * Docking Station D3100 working with one HDPI and one DisplayPort.
+  * Docking Station D3100 working with one HDMI and one DisplayPort.
 Driver: 1.0.138

 ##CONFIG #A05_02 (by [@alessio] (https://github.com/alessio))
   * QHD Touchscreen version, Intel i7-5600U, Intel 7265 WiFi